 Let me explain the complaints and the reasons why you won't enjoy FamilySearch if you agree with the complaints.

-“The Family Tree is a Wrong.”
+“The Family Tree is Wrong.”

-Since 2012, causal users of FamilySearch have complained that the family tree has wrong information.
+Since 2012, casual users of FamilySearch have complained that the family tree has wrong information.
 They don't want to put in the time and effort to improve the genealogical research that has accumulated for over 100 years.
 Such individuals feel they would better off creating their own tree.

 Are they right?